-Because all these individuals and teams are looking at the customer journey from their own perspective, there is no overview, and nobody knows how all individual journeys relate to each other.
-This makes it hard to achieve a consistent customer experience.
+All these individuals and teams are looking at the customer journey from their own perspective, there is no overview, and nobody knows how all individual journeys relate to each other.
+This makes it hard to achieve a consistent customer experience and manage this experience.
 Central CX teams are often tasked with streamlining this and making the departments working with customer journeys work more uniformly; we call this journey management.
 An important element of journey management is to create one clear overview of all the journeys that customers are experiencing.

 A journey framework provides direction to the organization and encourages a joint approach to improve customer experiences.
 It improves collaboration between different teams to work on the same ambition to improve the total customer experience.